KernelGamut32/advanced-software-architecture-public/labs/lab03/README.md

 # LAB 03

 Execute the lab available at https://dotnettutorials.net/lesson/liskov-substitution-principle/.
-You can C# (as called out in the link) or another language if you’re more comfortable.
+You can use C# (as called out in the link) or another language if you’re more comfortable.